marciecaccamo/learning-library/developer-library/visual-builder/standalone/create-mobileapp/publish/publish.md

 ### Background

-After you successfully test the staged application, you can publish it and make the application live.
-Users who have the proper credentials can view the live application.
+After you successfully test the staged application, you can publish it and make the application live, so users who have the proper credentials can view it.
 You can’t make changes to an application once it's published.
 Instead, you must create and edit a new version.

 ## **STEP 1**: Publish the Application